ozeki-ai/demo/readme.md

 # TODO - NEXT PHASE

+  * customer landing page should look like an email with a link
+  * sales guy should be able to say NO and customize some of the values
   * extract and share title and sections (separate out shown state into separate map - like values)
   * share state between stories so they react appropriately
   * show saved agreements